waynesankey/alephp_pic/README.md

 ## Possible future work

 The physical encoder situation (encoders are epoxied to the faceplate) and the desirability of a richer display (4×20 LCD, WiFi remote control) make a migration to an RP2040/RP2350 (Raspberry Pi Pico / Pico 2) attractive.
 The relay hardware, anti-pop sequencing approach, logarithmic volume table, and startup mute timing documented here all carry forward directly to any replacement design.
 The Pico PIO peripheral can decode all three quadrature encoders in hardware with no debounce code required.
+Since the relays are loaded last in the 64 bit shift register, and those are likely the only ones that survive a controller redesign, only those 3 bytes need to be shifted before the parallel load signal RCLK is taken high.

 ## File